AgnesSG/AgnesSG.github.io/_projects/2_urban_revitalization_madrid.markdown

     Four-stories residential bulding revitalization proposal -- typical floor plan.
 </div>

-* Insulation of the eastern and western walls to avoid overheating and to keep a stable indoor temperature.
+* Insulation of the eastern and western walls to avoid overheating and to keep stable indoor temperatures.

-* Creation of “greenhouse spaces” on the southern facade to act as temperature control devices, collecting heat to steer it in or out depending on the season.
+* Creation of “greenhouse spaces” on the southern facade to act as temperature control devices, keeping heat in or out depending on the season.
 The existing wall slabs function as shading elements blocking the sun during the summer.

 * Addition of a green facade on the eastern wall to control the incoming solar radiation by creating an air space that would act as a barrier to heat transfer.

 * Enlargement of the north-facing windows and diminishing of the south-facing windows.
-All windows are designed with double glass and shutters to allow for cross-ventilation and therefore efficiently controlling the indoor temperature.
+All windows are designed with double glazing and shutters to allow for cross-ventilation and therefore efficiently controlling the indoor temperature.

 * Creation of a green (tree) wall on the back of each building to promote wind circulation in the area, thus improving the air quality and comfort level in the apartments.